mclear-teaching-projects/phil871-kant-survey/content/notes/analogies-experience.md

 The aims of the Analytic of Principles are to show what basic synthetic a priori truths we can know on the basis of the application of the categories of the understanding.
 In general we can see the Analytic of Principles as trying to answer four questions:

-1. Which concepts are a priori? (the Metaphysical Deduction)
+1.  _Which_ concepts are a priori, and how do they acquire their content? (the Metaphysical Deduction)
-2. Must the categories apply to objects of experience? (the Transcendental Deduction)
+2.  _Must_ the categories apply to objects of experience? (the Transcendental Deduction)
-3. How could the categories apply to objects of experience? (the Schematism)
+3.  _How_ could the categories apply to objects of experience? (the Schematism)
-4. What synthetic a priori truths do we know as the result of their application? (the System of All Principles)
+4.  _What_ synthetic a priori truths do we know as the result of their application? (the System of All Principles)

 The Analytic of Principles aims to answer questions (3) and (4).
 A full vindication of the categories as applicable to objects of experience thus depends not only on the arguments of the Analytic of Concepts but also those of the Principles.